EMBRYO DISPOSITION AGREEMENTS

 Intended Parents with cryopreserved embryos may elect to draft an embryo disposition agreement addressing what will happen to their embryos in the event of their death or divorce.

 For married couples, embryo disposition agreements can address which party will retain custody and control of the cryopreserved embryos upon the event of their divorce.
+These contracts can also address whether or not a party intends to be a legal parent of any child conceived from the embryos after the parties' divorce.

-Embryo dispositional agreements can also address what will happen to their embryos in the event of their death, including directing the embryos be donated to another couples, donated to medical or scientific research, or be discarded.
+Embryo disposition agreements can also address what will happen to their embryos in the event of their death, including directing the embryos be donated to another couples, donated to medical or scientific research, or be discarded.

 The New York Child Parent Security Act provides clarity surrounding embryo disposition agreements and their effect.
+Embryo disposition agreements can be an important part of your estate planning.

 If you have frozen gametes or frozen embryos and you are planning to get married, consider drafting a prenuptial agreement providing for your frozen embryos/gametes.